LoganTann/LoganTann/homeworks.md

 This list features all the *(instructive & serious)* projects carried out as homework and published online on github.

-*For copyright reasons, only the code and possibly written reports can be published online.
+Projects starting with the ✨ emoji are "pinned", these are the ones you can look at to judge the quality of my work.

-Please contact me if the wording of a project is publicly visible !*
+*For copyright reasons, the instructions of the homework may not be published : you might find only the code and possibly written reports.*

 <table align="center"><tbody><tr><td>